anamitkovic/RPSLSGame/README.md

 ## Connecting to the Database

 To manually connect to the PostgreSQL database inside the running container:

 ```sh
 docker exec -it rpslsgame-db psql -U postgres
 ```

 Once inside the PostgreSQL shell, you can check if the tables exist:

 ```sql
 SELECT * FROM "GameResults";
 ```

 ## Running Locally Without Docker

+> **Note: PostgreSQL is only required if you want to use optional features like saving email for tracking and the /history/search endpoint.
+For basic game functionality, the database is not needed.
+If you do not require these features, skip steps 1 and 2 and proceed directly to step 3.**

 If you want to run the project locally, make sure you have .NET 8 installed.
 Then: